What is Paint Sheen

 Aura Paints is a superior paint for kitchens and bathrooms and laundry rooms, with high traffic and high moisture/humidity levels.
 It can withstand any kind of everyday, normal life events you can throw at it.

 The Aura Paint collection comes in every imaginable colour selection, it is on the higher end spectrum of paint products but worth the extra cost.
 Painting with Aura paints requires an expert painter that knows the finesse of painting with Aura paints.
 It needs to be properly brushed and or rolled or it can leave you with walls that look streaky, or look like the paint is dripping.

 If you need to hire professional painters ask them if they have the experience in painting with the Aura paints, this way you will end up with the perfectly painted walls you paid enough for in both the cost of paint and hiring someone to do it for you.

-Without a doubt there are plenty of DIY videos out there on how to paint with aura paints but be mindful that the cost of buying it, painting with it and then you are not happy with it may not be your favoured option, you may want to hire a painting company.
-Start the conversation with a painter that knows how to paint with the Aura paint collection.
+Without a doubt there are plenty of DIY videos out there on how to paint with aura paints, however be mindful that the cost of buying it, painting with it, and then you are not happy with it may not be your favoured option, you may want to hire a painting company.
+Start the conversation with a painter that knows how to best paint with the Aura paint collection.